 - All students must write and sign the following statement at the end of their homework submission.
 "I have read the honor code for this class in the course information handout and have done this homework in conformance with that code.
 I understand fully the penalty for violating the honor code policies for this class."
-No credit will be given for a submission that does not contain this signed statement. - On top of the first page of your homework solution, please write your name and NETID, your partner's name and NETID, and whether you are an undergrad or grad student. - Name your homework solution file as firstname lastname hw7.pdf - Please show all work that you used to arrive at your answer.
+No credit will be given for a submission that does not contain this signed statement. - On top of the first page of your homework solution, please write your name and NETID, your partner's name and NETID, and whether you are an undergrad or grad student. - Please show all work that you used to arrive at your answer.
 Answers without justification will not receive credit.
 Errors in numerical calculations will not be penalized.
 Cascading errors will usually be penalized only once. - See course information slides for more details.